Drakovek/MetadataMagic/README.md

     mm-rename --metadata-rename [directory]

 The `--metadata-rename` option allows you to bulk rename files in a given directory based on their metadata.
-This can be either embedded metadata as in `.cbz` and `.epub` archives, or associated metadata in a separate `.json` metadata file.
+This can be either embedded metadata as in `.cbz`, `.epub`, or `.mkv` archives, or associated metadata in a separate `.json` metadata file.
 Any files that do not have embedded or associated metadata will be ignored.
 When running this command, you will be prompted on what template to use:

     Rename in the format "[options] title"
     A - Artist